Crowds break up gay rights rallies in Georgia, Russia

 While support for same-sex marriage and other forms of equality increases in the West, in Russia and several other former Soviet states gay people say they are facing increasing discrimination.

-Homosexuality was decriminalised in Russia in 1993, two years after the Soviet Union broke up.
+Homosexuality was decriminalized in Russia in 1993, two years after the Soviet Union broke up.
 But the stigma remains strong and much of the gay community is underground.

 A survey by independent pollster Levada last year found that nearly 50 percent of Russians believe homosexuals should be given medical or psychological treatment.